Ozantunaa/pokemon-by/README.md

 This project is a mobile application developed to display, manage, and store Pokemon cards locally.
 It is built using **Expo** and powered by modern React Native tools.

+# Note
+I used the Async Storage library for storage.
+React-native-mmkv is faster and recommended, but I chose Async Storage so the app can be tested with Expo Go without a client.
+I’d consider adding it for production.

 # ScreenShots

 <p float="left">